 What platforms have I worked with?

-I have placed ads on Google Search (including partner sites), Google Shopping (Merchant), YouTube, Facebook, Instagram, Pinterest and LinkedIn
+As a PPC Manager I have placed ads on Google Search (including partner sites), Google Shopping (Merchant), YouTube, Facebook, Instagram, Pinterest and LinkedIn.

 I have worked it’s true with smaller companies but I would argue that every penny is even more vital.
 Though I would certainly not be flippant with a bigger account.
 I am all interested in the metrics.
 My main skills are with Facebook/Instagram creative and Ad configuration and Google search Ads.